Assessment of TEPCO according to the management of its greenhouse gas emissions and of risks and opportunities related to the low-carbon transition.

 Carbon Performance alignment of companies in the TEPCO sector with the Paris agreement benchmarks.

 TPI generally assesses companies based on the emissions intensity of their owned generation.
-However, in the case of Chubu and TEPCO, taking the emissions intensity of sold electricity (i.e. power sales) provides a more representative assessment of these two companies' transition risk, given that it includes the emissions of JERA, an electricity utility that TEPCO and Chubu jointly own.
-Note that the pathway above includes JERA's emissions and that a pathway for TEPCO's emissions intensity excluding JERA would be at 0.01 tCO2/MWh in 2020.
+However, in the case of Chubu and TEPCO, taking the emissions intensity of sold electricity (i.e. power sales) provides a more representative assessment of these two companies’ transition risk, given that it includes the emissions of JERA, an electricity utility that TEPCO and Chubu jointly own.
+Note that the pathway above includes JERA’s emissions and that a pathway for TEPCO’s emissions intensity excluding JERA would be at 0.009 tCO2/MWh in 2021.
+When interpreting TPI Carbon Performance data, it is important to bear in mind that climate science shows temperature change is proportional to cumulative absolute CO2 emissions.